Zaimwa9/frontRasp/README.md

 `sudo yarn install`
 `yarn start`

-If modified in apiRasp, select the right port in /src/app.js:
+The port is 3000 by default on the apiSnips, if you modified it don't forget to select the right port in /src/app.js:

 ```javascript